What Is an Argumentative Essay?

 The body usually consists of three or more paragraphs, each presenting a separate piece of evidence that supports your thesis.
 Those reasons are the topic sentences for each paragraph of your body.
 You should explain why your audience should agree with you.
 Make your argument even stronger by stating opposing points of view and refuting those points.

 - Usually, you will have three or more reasons why the reader should accept your position.
 These will be your topic sentences.

-- To make your reasons seem plausible, connect them back to your position by using “if…then” reasoning
+- To make your reasons seem plausible, connect them back to your position by using “if…then” reasoning.

-2. Anticipate opposing positions and objections
+2. Anticipate opposing positions and arguments.

 - What other positions do people take on this subject?
 What is your reason for rejecting these positions?